natfarleydev/prd-markdown/markdown/advanced/advancedMagicItems.markdown

 troves of legendary treasures, rare masterworks discovered in the depths of the deadliest dungeons or groundbreaking discoveries crafted by geniuses and madmen.
-This chapter reaches past the familiar items of the *Pathfinder RPG Core Rulebook*, revealing a wealth of magical masterpieces, some long renowned, others entirely new.
+This chapter reaches past the familiar items of the *PF RPG Core Rulebook*, revealing a wealth of magical masterpieces, some long renowned, others entirely new.
 GMs who wish to incorporate these new magical items should feel free to make these treasures just as pervasive and